 “Key Webinar Metrics” You Must Know As A Pharmaceutical Brand

-Our “Digital Marketing Playbook For Pharma” series is creating a lot of buzz and value.
-After centering the first two write-ups around Email Marketing and Social Listening, we now shift our focus to Webinars, given the growing dependence of pharmaceutical industry on virtual, multi-panel discussions, for not only creating academic value but achieving brand/business goals too.
+After our successful write-ups on Email Marketing and Social Listening, we now shift our focus to Webinars, given the growing dependence of the Healthcare Industry on virtual, multi-panel discussions, for not only creating academic value but achieving brand/business goals too.

 Whether you see Webinar as a business solution or a channel for clinical conversations/discussions – either way you should take deep interest in its performance metrics.
 In this write-up, we will look into some “Key Webinar Metrics”.
 Broadly, you can divide the performance of your clinical webinar into three categories, namely: